letsencrypt/acme-spec/draft-barnes-acme.md

 Note that this implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

-The following table illustrates a typical sequence of requests required to establish a new account with the server, prove control of an identifier, issue a certificate, and fetch an updated certificate some time after issuance:
+The following table illustrates a typical sequence of requests required to establish a new account with the server, prove control of an identifier, issue a certificate, and fetch an updated certificate some time after issuance.
+The "->" is a mnemonic for a Location header pointing to a created resource.

 | Action             | Request        | Response     |
 |:-------------------|:---------------|:-------------|